Frequently Asked Questions

 Yes, we have initially worked with various solicitors, who came highly recommended and have been very successful with Leaseholder and service charge disputes.

-However, due to the high costs demanded by all the solicitors we approached and the insufficient number of contributions collected, we decided to appoint a specialist property company on a no-win, no-fee basis.
+However, due to the high costs demanded by all the solicitors we approached and the insufficient number of contributions collected, we decided to appoint a specialist property company on a no-win, no-fee basis, who have helped us to obtain Right to Manage for all of the blocks of flats in Carlton Gate.

 Have we obtained due diligence on Renzo?